Improving segmentation of retinal arteries and veins using cardiac signal in doppler holograms: Segmentation of retinal arteries and veins

 \item This preliminary mask is used to estimate the global cardiac pulse signal across all frames.
 The zero-lag correlation between each pixel's signal and the global average signal is then computed for each frame.
 Average systolic and diastolic frames are obtained by averaging all frames around the maximum and minimum peaks, respectively.

 \item Finally, artery–vein segmentation is performed by providing the Power Doppler image, the correlation map, and the diasys image (defined as the systolic frame minus the diastolic frame) as inputs to the model.
-The diasys image and the correlation map convey similar information, but they differ and can be complementary, as shown in fig \ref{inputs}.
-Fig \ref{comparison} shows their impact on training. \end{itemize}
+The diasys image and the correlation map convey similar information, but they differ and can be complementary, as shown in fig~\ref{inputs}.
+Table~\ref{ablation} shows their impact on training. \end{itemize}

-The results of this strategy are presented in Table~\ref{benchmark}.
-A substantial improvement is observed across all models, with a clear convergence of their performance.
-Previously, only the \st{W}Net achieved a Dice score above 0.7, outperforming the second-best model by more than 0.05 and the standard UNet by about 0.15.
-With the proposed approach, eight models now exceed 0.8 in Dice score, within 0.02 of each other.
-Similar trends are observed across other evaluation metrics.
-This demonstrates that architectures initially designed for spatial feature extraction can effectively exploit temporal information encoded in the correlation and diasys maps, as shown in figure \ref{comparison}.
+The results are summarized in Table~\ref{benchmark}.
+The proposed strategy substantially improves performance across all models, reduces variability, particularly for vein segmentation, and eliminate the performance gap observed between arteries and veins when using M0 alone (Table ~\ref{ablation}).
+Previously, only the \st{W}Net achieved a Dice score above 0.7, exceeding the second-best model by more than 0.05 and the standard UNet by about 0.15.
+With the proposed approach, almost all models now reach Dice scores above 0.8, within 0.03 of each other, with similar trends across other metrics.
+This indicates that architectures originally designed for spatial feature extraction can effectively exploit temporal information encoded in the correlation and diasys maps (Fig.~\ref{comparison}).

-Notably, while the basic UNet was previously outperformed by more advanced architectures when trained solely on static M0 inputs, it now achieves results comparable to the best models once temporal cues are included.
-The same goes for the UNet++, which has the best sensitivity and second best clDice score, or the WNet, which achieves competitive performances with a number of parameters greatly lower than its concurrents.
-It seems that by using discriminative temporal information, performance becomes more uniform across models, reducing the relative benefit of complex designs.
+Notably, while the basic UNet was previously outperformed by more advanced architectures when trained solely on static M0 inputs, it now achieves results comparable to the best models once temporal cues included.
+The same goes for the UNet++, which has the best sensitivity and best clDice score, the CE-Net, which now achieves best or second best score on all metrics, or the WNet, which achieves competitive performance with much less parameters.
+It seems that by using discriminative temporal information, performance become more uniform across models, reducing the relative benefit of complex designs.
+SwinUnet is the only model that moderately benefits from the proposed temporal cues and remains significantly below other architectures, suggesting that convolutional inductive biases are still essential for accurate retinal vessel segmentation.